3 credit card fraud statistics and the impact on small business

 1. 43 percent:

-According to a recent JPMorgan study, 43 percent of financial services respondents were exposed to fraud attacks in 2013, reporting that credit and debit cards were targeted.
+According to a recent JPMorgan study, 43 percent of financial services respondents were exposed to fraud attempts and attacks in 2013, reporting that credit and debit cards were targeted.
 In total, nearly two-thirds of respondents were subject to actual or an attempted payments fraud in 2013.
 Businesses that accept credit cards are at risk which puts their customers at risk.
 Small businesses can't afford to not to have the payment security that helps protect their business.
 Leaving customers susceptible to a potential breach is not only risky, but bad for business and customer retention

 3. 47 percent:

 According to recent data released by the Payments Security Task Force, nearly half of U.S. merchant terminals will be EMV-capable by the end of 2015.
 While credit card fraud is an issue small-business owners have to be mindful of, the industry is working to combat fraud through modern-day technology.
-Chip cards and EMV-capable terminals help reduce credit card fraud.
+Chip cards and EMV chip card capable terminals help reduce credit card fraud.
 Chip cards generate a one-time code with every transaction making it nearly impossible for counterfeiters to duplicate them and use them for in-store fraud.